 Contact a Car Accident Injury Attorney at Walker, Billingsley & Bair

-If you fractured your fibula in a car accident, call the attorneys Walker, Billingsley & Bair today.
+If you fractured your fibula in a car accident, call the attorneys at Walker, Billingsley & Bair today.
 Our attorneys can tell you what you need to know about filing a lawsuit or a claim, and will help you exercise your rights.
-To begin, dial 888-435-9886 now or contact us online.
+To begin, call 888-435-9886 now or contact us online.
 Also check out our Iowa car accident guide.